Addressing general measurements in quantum Monte Carlo

 However, the situation would deteriorate significantly during off-diagonal measurements.
 Off-diagonal operators typically alter the existing configurations $\{ W_i \}$ of $Z=\sum_i W_i$, resulting in new configurations $\{ W'_i \}$ for $\bar{Z}=\sum_i W'_i$ that are entirely distinct from the original set $\{ W_i \}$.
 This implies that we are unable to obtain samples $\{ W'_i \}$ within the framework of conventional QMC methods, which are designed to sample from $\{W_i\}$.
 As shown in Fig. \ref{fig:rean} (a), two PFs no longer share the same configurations, making it impossible to simulate their ratio directly as in the diagonal case.
 Furthermore, it is usually impossible to design updates between $\{ W_i \}$ and $\{ W'_i \}$ in QMC algorithms (If you can realize the updates between $\{ W_i \}$ and $\{ W'_i \}$, the ratio $\bar{Z}/Z$ then can be obtained, such as the QMC algorithm for entanglement entropy~\cite{humeniuk2012quantum}).
 This represents the fundamental challenge in the off-diagonal measurements.

 In some special cases, certain off-diagonal observables can be extracted in ingenious ways.
-For instance, two-body Green's functions can be obtained within the frame of worm-like QMC algorithm~\cite{prokof2010worm,Boninsegni2006worm,PhysRevB.92.155102,Dorneich2001accessing,zhou2021amplitude,wenjing2021measuring,DL1_OlavF_2002,DL2_OlavF_2003,DL3_Henelius2002,Huang2020Worm}.
+For instance, determinant QMC (DQMC) can efficiently calculate two-body Green’s functions, where higher-order correlators can be derived using Wick’s theorem~\cite{Assaad_book2008, CCChang2013, HongYao3, Sun2024Delay}.
+This works particularly well in fermionic systems, where off-diagonal Green’s functions such as $\langle c_i c_j^\dagger\rangle$ are naturally embedded in the sampling weight.
+We now fix the measurement problem in other Monte Carlo methods, such as diagrammatic QMC~\cite{van2010diagrammatic,kozik2010diagrammatic,werner2009diagrammatic}, world-line QMC and stochastic series expansion (SSE) formulations, in which off-diagonal measurements pose a much more severe challenge.
+Despite numerous efforts in the past, two-body Green's functions can be obtained only in certain cases within the framework of worm-like QMC~\cite{prokof2010worm,Boninsegni2006worm,PhysRevB.92.155102,Dorneich2001accessing,zhou2021amplitude,wenjing2021measuring,DL1_OlavF_2002,DL2_OlavF_2003,DL3_Henelius2002,Huang2020Worm}.
 The reason is that the configurations in the worm-like update process can be treated as samplings of the two-point Green's function.
 However, multi-body Green's functions remain challenging to be extracted even with this specialized approach and the worm-like algorithm only works in several models.
 In addition, if the off-diagonal operator to be measured is a part of the Hamiltonian, it can be estimated through the sampling process~\cite{sandvik1992generalization}.
 As an instance, $\langle S^x \rangle$ can be measured in a transverse field Ising model (TFIM) ~\cite{yan2023emergent,ZYan2022}.
-Another example is that, in the stochastic series expansion (SSE) method, the energy value can be calculated directly by counting the number of operators in the space-time configurations~\cite{sandvik1991quantum,sandvik2019stochasticseriesexpansionmethods,Sandvik2010Computational}.
-Despite the importance of off-diagonal observables in quantum systems, there is currently no general method for measuring arbitrary operators in QMC, even though a lot of effort has been devoted to it over the past decades.
+Another example is that, in the stochastic series expansion (SSE) method, the energy value can be calculated directly by counting the number of operators in the space-time configurations~\cite{sandvik1991quantum,sandvik2019stochastic,Sandvik2010Computational}.
+Although the importance of off-diagonal observables in quantum systems, there is currently no general method for measuring arbitrary operators in QMC, even though a lot of effort has been devoted to it over the past decades.

 Recently, a newly proposed method -- reweight-annealing (RA)~\cite{ding2024reweight} has been successfully applied to determine the ratio of two same-type PFs at different parameters.
 In the reweight-annealing method, as shown in Fig. \ref{fig:rean} (b) and (c), the PF at the parameter $J'$ can be estimated using the value of PF at another parameter $J$ by resetting the weights.